sbhjt-gr/WiLang/README.md

 ### Key Technologies

-- **React Native 0.76** with **Expo SDK 52** for cross-platform development
+- **React Native 0.76** with **Expo SDK 53** for cross-platform development
 - **TypeScript** for type safety
-- **WebRTC** for peer-to-peer video calls with end-to-end encryption
+- **WebRTC** for peer-to-peer video calls with end-to-end encryption -- **Palabra AI** for real-time translation & transcription (via LiveKit transport)
-- **Whisper.rn** for on-device AI speech recognition
 - **Firebase** for authentication and user management
 - **Socket.IO** for real-time signaling
 - **Noble Cryptography** (@noble/ciphers) for AES-GCM encryption

+Additional notable libraries and services:
+- **LiveKit** for media streaming and audio routing (@livekit/react-native)
+- **PeerJS** server for peer connections (server exposes `/peerjs`)
+- **APNs / FCM** push support via the server (APNs key support is handled via env vars)

 ### Architecture Highlights

-**End-to-End Encryption**: Uses X25519 key exchange with AES-GCM-256 encryption for all video and audio frames.
+**End-to-End Encryption**: Uses X25519 key exchange with AES-GCM-256 encryption for media frames.
 Each participant generates identity and ephemeral keys, exchanges them securely, and derives session keys for encryption.
+Verification codes are available to validate keys between participants.

-**Speech Recognition**: Integrates Whisper AI models that run entirely on-device for privacy.
-Includes Voice Activity Detection (VAD) to optimize performance and reduce battery usage.
+**Speech Recognition & Translation**: Integrates Palabra AI for real-time translation and transcription via LiveKit transport.
+Voice Activity Detection (VAD) is used in the pipeline to optimize performance and reduce bandwidth and battery usage.

-**WebRTC Integration**: Custom implementation with encryption at the frame level, allowing secure peer-to-peer communication with verification codes for key validation.
+**WebRTC Integration**: Uses LiveKit for media handling and a custom signaling layer (Socket.IO + PeerJS) for peer discovery and connections.
+The client reads `SIGNALING_SERVER_URL` and `FALLBACK_SERVER_URLS` from `.env` (defaults point to a Render deployment at `https://whisperlang-render.onrender.com`).

 ## Deployment